luxonis/depthai-docs-website/source/pages/tutorials/first_steps.rst

 .. warning::

-  If you are using a linux system, in most cases you have to add a new udev rule for our script to be able to access the device correctly.
+  If you are using a Linux system, in most cases you have to add a new udev rule for our script to be able to access the device correctly.
 You can add and apply new rules by running

   .. code-block:: bash